redhat-cne/spec/spec.md

 ## Event Data

-As defined by the term [Data](#data), O-RAN Event data MAY include domain-specific information about the occurrence based on enumeramtion type.
+As defined by the term [Data](#data), Cloud Native Events data MAY include domain-specific information about the occurrence based on enumeramtion type.
 When present, this information will be encapsulated within `data.value_type`.

 # Size Limits

-O-RAN Event will be forwarded through one or more generic intermediaries, each of which might impose limits on the size of forwarded events.
-The O-RAN Event is wrapped within the CloudEvents json objkect (See CloudEvents Spec here)
+Cloud Native Events will be forwarded through one or more generic intermediaries, each of which might impose limits on the size of forwarded events.
+The Cloud Native Events is wrapped within the CloudEvents json objkect (See CloudEvents Spec here)

 The "size" of an event is its wire-size and includes every bit that is transmitted on the wire for the event: protocol frame-metadata, event metadata,